amplience/dc-extension-product-selector/README.md

 # Product Selector Extension

-The product selector extension allows you to easily search for products in Saleforce Commerce Cloud and add them to your schema.
+The product selector extension allows you to easily search for products in Salesforce Commerce Cloud and add them to your schema.

 The extension requires the use of the [SFCC product search proxy (UPDATE WITH GITHUB URL)](https://bitbucket.org/amplience/sfcc-product-search-proxy) to work around CORS issues when calling the SFCC data endpoint.